Emergency medical services in New Zealand: Fire and Emergency New Zealand

 Fire and Emergency New Zealand (FENZ) provides a medical 'First Response' in smaller communities where there is no local ambulance service.
 These fire personnel are trained to a higher standard than regular firefighters and are equipped with basic ambulance equipment.

 As of Christmas 2013, FENZ 'Co- Responds' to all "Code Purple" (typically cardiac or respiratory arrest) emergencies St John Ambulance and Wellington Free Ambulance attends nationwide.

 The standard FENZ response to a medical emergency is one fire appliance equipped with an automated external defibrillator and oxygen therapy kit.

 Military

 The New Zealand Defence Force has personnel and equipment available at short notice to assist in civilian matters including medical emergencies.

 Models of care

 The New Zealand system functions on the Anglo-American model of care, with most care in the pre-hospital setting being conducted by paramedics.
 Other practitioners, including local physicians and midwives, do appear at calls from time to time, but spend much less time responding to emergency calls than the Franco-German model.
+The Royal New Zealand College of Urgent Care (RNZCUC) oversees urgent care practitioners in New Zealand.